Low-Income, Text, and Disabled Friendly

 Contrary to common belief, not everyone has the latest operating system, browser, or disability software aid.
-It's also a typical misconception that people have, and/or will take, the time to down load a new browser, transfer all previous settings (or reset everything), work out all the bugs, and finally become comfortable with it.
-This tedium is exacerbated when one must update to a new operating system, and in some cases buy a new computer if the new browser won't run on the old system.
+It's also a typical misconception that people have, or will take, the time to down load a new browser, transfer all previous settings (or reset everything), work out all the bugs, and finally become comfortable with it.
+This tedium is exacerbated when one must update to a new operating system, and in some cases buy a new computer, if the new browser won't run on the old system.
 Then to be considered is the money required to fund all this.

 Nor does everyone have a broadband connection -- either because the service is not available, or because users cannot afford this type of connection and/or the equipment that goes with it.

 Additionally, the annoyances and aggravations encountered

 - No Specific Browser Requirement.
 Websites that require a particular browser are optimised for it only.
 Other browsers will not render its pages properly, if at all.
-The AIEL website does not require a specific browser.
+The AIEL website does not demand that visitors have a specific browser.

 - No Advertisements.
 Ads take time to load, often intrude upon, or interfere with, the content of a page, and are generally a nuisance.
 No advertisements appear on the AIEL website.

 - Fewer Images on a Page.
 Our photo galleries and catalogue pages aside, excessive numbers of images are kept low so as to provide very fast page loading -- even on non-broadband connections.